gwsystems/aWsm/README.md

 # What is aWsm?

-aWsm is a compiler and runtime for compiling Web Assembly (Wasm) code into llvm bytecode, then into sandboxed binaries you can run on various platforms.
+aWsm is a compiler and runtime for compiling WebAssembly (Wasm) code into llvm bytecode, then into sandboxed binaries you can run on various platforms.
-It focuses on generating very fast code (best of breed for Web Assembly), having a simple and extensible code-base, and on portability.
+It focuses on generating very fast code (best of breed for WebAssembly), having a simple and extensible code-base, and on portability.

-**What is Web Assembly?**
+**What is WebAssembly?**
 Wasm is a standard binary format that is *platform agnostic*, *debuggable*, *fast*, and *safe*.
 Please see the [official webpage](https://webassembly.org/), and its [specification](https://webassembly.org/specs/).
 Many languages (including C/C++, Rust, C#, Go, Kotlin, Swift, and more, see a more [complete list](https://webassembly.org/getting-started/developers-guide/)) compile to Wasm.